The Woodland Grove Wellbeing Program

 The Wellbeing Warriors program continues at Woodland Grove with the same intent; the development of emotional regulation and resilience.

-Students involved in our pilot program were gifted a gifted a keepsake journal; this journal introduces invaluable strategies and habits for life.
+Students involved in our pilot program were gifted a keepsake journal; this journal introduces invaluable strategies and habits for life.
 Some of these wellbeing habits include mindfulness techniques and are accompanied by written components that encourage them to reflect and set goals for positive change.

 Excerpt from a student journal.